bobaikato/shaza-match-song/README.md

 You may assume the number of requested song matches for a song signature will never be negative, but it may be zero.

-**Example:** given A, B, C and D songs with the following scores and similarities given as input to our program:
+**Example:** Given A, B, C and D songs with the following scores and similarities given as input to our program:
 ![song-similarities](https://gitlab.uk.shazamteam.net/amp/song-matches/raw/master/song-similarities.jpg)

 ```